Vernon Hill (sculptor): Runnymede Memorial

-Hill sculpted the Air Forces Memorial at Runnymede, designed by Maufe.
+Hill sculpted the Air Forces Memorial at Runnymede, designed by Edward Maufe.
 Overlooking the Thames Valley, the memorial commemorates the more than 20,000 Royal Air Force servicemen and -women who died during World War II and have no known graves.
 The panels of inscriptions bear their names.

 Among Hill's works are the architectural sculptures of Courage, Victory and Justice, which adorn the entry to the shrine on the north side of the triple arched portico by the cloisters.